-Nursery (Rising 3 - 4 Years)
+Welcome to our Nursery (rising 3 - 4 years)

-Our goal is to guide the children to independence and help them to feel comfortable in their environment so that they can explore the activities with interest and enjoyment.
-Once all the children have arrived and have become settled, we begin our structured day.
+From 8.15am - children can enjoy free play with their friends in our inviting and colourful Nursery environment.
 We follow a weekly timetable which not only gives children a routine and structure to each day but also helps prepare them for transition to Reception and a sense of belonging to the whole school environment.
-A group story time combined with lots of music, singing and discussion gives children the chance to share news with their teachers and friends.
+A group storytime combined with lots of music, singing and discussion gives children the chance to share news with their teachers and friends.
 We play number games, open the ‘sharing’ and ‘sound’ bags and work on our ‘letter sound’ of the week.

-After snack we have teacher-led or adult-initiated activities when we spend time working with each child according to their interests or stage of development.
+10.30am - 12 noon - teacher-led or adult-initiated activities when we spend time working with each child according to their interests or stage of development.
 We plan many activities using Montessori materials.
 We observe, assess and plan for each child in line with the Early Years Foundation Stage.

-Each week the children have a formal music lesson with the Head of Pre-Prep, Miss Farmer and a story time with Mr Murray the Headmaster.
+Each week the children have a formal music lesson with the Head of Pre-Prep, Miss Farmer and a story time with Mr Murray, the Headmaster.
 In addition, Yoga and Soccer classes are timetabled weekly.
 We have large playing fields and a wonderful Woodland School where we take the children and enjoy learning in the outdoor environment.

 Each child in the Nursery has a special CCCS school bag and a home/school link book.
 We ask that they bring them each day so that they have a ‘special place’ to put their finished work.
-The link book is an ideal way to keep the lines of communication open between home and school and whilst parents are welcome to speak to a member of staff at any time, it is not always possible to talk first thing.
+The link book is an ideal way to keep the lines of communication open between home and school and whilst parents are welcome to speak to a member of staff at any time, it is not always possible to talk first thing in the mornings.
 A simple note in the book telling staff if a child has not eaten breakfast or did not sleep well can be useful.
 Staff are always available to answer any questions or concerns that parents may have at a mutually convenient time.
 We hold parent/teacher meetings twice yearly when parents are invited in to discuss their child’s development with their Key Worker.